 Housing costs in Huntington Station are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New York.

 Unlike some towns, Huntington Station isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Huntington Station are a mix of both white- and blue-collar jobs.
-Overall, Huntington Station is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Huntington Station who work in sales jobs (12.87%), office and administrative support (11.26%), and maintenance occupations (9.63%).
+Overall, Huntington Station is a town of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Huntington Station who work in sales jobs (11.81%), office and administrative support (10.88%), and management occupations (8.12%).

-The per capita income in Huntington Station in 2010 was $29,740, which is middle income relative to New York, and upper middle income relative to the rest of the US.
-This equates to an annual income of $118,960 for a family of four.
+The per capita income in Huntington Station in 2018 was $36,591, which is upper middle income relative to New York and the nation.
+This equates to an annual income of $146,364 for a family of four.
 However, Huntington Station contains both very wealthy and poor people as well.

-Huntington Station is a very ethnically-diverse town.
+Huntington Station is an extremely ethnically-diverse town.
 The people who call Huntington Station home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Huntington Station residents report their race to be White, followed by Black or African-American.
 Huntington Station also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 37.89% of the town’s residents.
-Important ancestries of people in Huntington Station include Irish, German, Polish, and English.
+People of Hispanic or Latino origin account for 35.09% of the town’s residents.
+Important ancestries of people in Huntington Station include Italian, Irish, German, Polish, and English.

 The most common language spoken in Huntington Station is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and French.